kion/mbgen/README.md

 * [optional] `pageSize` - controls the maximum number of posts on any page that renders a list of posts
   - if not specified, the default value of `10` is used
+* [optional] `resizeOrigImages` - the original image resizing is disabled by default, unless this setting is set to `yes`
+  - `generate` command resizes the original images (preserving the original image aspect ratio) with the width/height (whichever one is larger) exceeding the value specified in the `maxImgSize` option (whether it's the explicitly specified or the default one)
+  - set this setting to `yes` to enable the original image resizing
+* [optional] `maxImgSize` - defines the max size (in pixels) for the original images
+  - if not specified, the default value of `1920` is used
+  - the original images with the width/height (whichever one is larger) exceeding this value are resized to fit the specified width/height (while preserving the original image aspect ratio) if:
+    - an original image is uploaded via the admin interface (see the `serve` command with the `--admin` flag)
+    - the `inspect` command is run with the `--fix` flag (in this case all the original images are inspected/resized)
 * [optional] `useThumbs` - the thumbnail behavior (to optimize the page size / load time) is enabled by default, unless this setting is set to `no`:
     - `generate` command generates a number of thumbnails